dstockto/csv-chef/README.md

 * repeat(count, ?) - returns the input repeated `count` times, ex: `repeat(3, "apple")` is `appleappleapple`
 * replace(search, replace, ?) - If it finds the `search` string within the input, it will be replaced with the `replace` string.
 If it's not found, then it returns the original input unchanged.
 * power(num, power) - Returns `num` raised to the `power` parameter.
 Both values must be numeric.
 It will return a string representation of the number.
+* age(birthdate) - Returns the age, in years, of someone born on the birthdate provided

 Public Recipes
 ==